bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 ```

 #### <font color='red'>Docker Registry Volume</font>
 Installation of the Foundry Platform and LDOS requires that the images are uploaded to a Regsitry to maintain versioning.
-An insecure Docker Registry
+In this workshop a locally, self-certified Docker Registry will be created on a /Docker volume.
+One of the post-installation tasks is to enter the Regsitry credentials to enable versioning, upgrades and rollbacks to be performed.

 ---